zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 FIntVector GroupCounts = FIntVector(outBufferSize, 1, 1);
 ```

-**Disclaimer:** For simplicity we just add the needed number of threads on one dimension.
-This need some attention to be sure that gpu resources are not wasted.
-If you are interested on look on this without waiting future updates here's an useful link that I found:
+**Disclaimer:** For simplicity in this first iteration I just added the needed number of threads on one dimension.
+This needs some attention to be sure that GPU resources are not wasted.
+If you are interested in a look at this without waiting for future updates here's a useful link that I've found:
 https://gpuopen.com/learn/optimizing-gpu-occupancy-resource-usage-large-thread-groups/

 Finally we can add our shader to the command list: